ESIR2-PROJET-KEOLIS/prod/README.md

 1. Clone the repository
 2. Run `docker-compose up` to start the application
-3. Connect to the application on `localhost:3000`
+3. Connect to the application on `http://localhost/`

+## How to host

+On the host machine :

+1. Clone the repository
+2. Run `docker-compose up` to start the application
+3. Open host machine's port 80 to the internet
+4. Connect to the application on `http://<host-ip>/`